palakpaneerer/python-environment-setup/README.md

     Reddit discussion: https://www.reddit.com/r/learnpython/comments/1hxftvw/poetry_shell_the_command_shell_does_not_exist/
     Plugin documentation: https://python-poetry.org/docs/cli/#script-project
     Github Document: https://github.com/python-poetry/poetry-plugin-shell
-17. To run your Python script, enter the virtual environment with poetry shell and use the following command in the VS Code terminal: `python myproject\script.py`
+17. To run your Python script, use the following command in the VS Code terminal in the virtual environment: `python myproject\script.py` (example)
 18. Exit the virtual environment by running: `deactivate`

-## 8. Process Flow to make a new project from the second time
+## 5. Process Flow to make a new project from the second time
 1. Create a folder.
 2. Run `poetry new myproject` to create a new Poetry project.
 3. Navigate to the project folder using `cd myproject`.